wolfv6/keybrd/doc/keybrd_library_user_guide.md

 * Arduino/libraries/keybrd/
 * Arduino/libraries/keybrd_DH/

-A keybrd extension library allows classes to be shared by multiple sketches without polluting the core keybrd library with classes that few other keyboards can use.
+A keybrd extension library allows classes to be shared by multiple sketches without polluting the core keybrd library with classes that other keyboards can not use.

 ### Setup Arduino IDE for compiling keybrd firmware
 From the Arduino IDE tool bar, select: